 Trailers should never be parked facing oncoming traffic.

-Never park trucks in dark areas, street lighting can increase conspicuity.
+Never park in dark areas, street lighting can increase conspicuity.

-Extra care should be taken when parking trucks in adverse weather conditions.
+Extra care should be taken when parking in adverse weather conditions.

-Never park trucks near corners or other obstructions to motorists view.
+Never park near corners or other obstructions to motorists view.

 Use rest areas to refresh.